ivarmlee11/html-css-review/readme.md

 ```
 Explain here
 ```
+A developer should use external style sheets where possible

 2.)
 Below are some different CSS selectors.
 Use CSS comments to describe what each selector will do.